coreymaldonado/PokeSearch/README.md

 ## Lessons Learned:

 It's one of my first projects using an API with Javascript, and I learned a lot.
-The code is not pretty, and I might go back and clean it up later, but I like to look back at it and remind me of what a pain it was to fix when things go wrong, and it acts as a reminder of what I've learned since starting that project, and all the things that have made things easier for me.
+The code is not pretty, and I might go back and clean it up later, but I like to look back at it and remind me of what a pain it was to fix when things went wrong, and it acts as a reminder of what I've learned since starting that project, and all the things that have made the process easier for me.

 ## Edge cases: